StevenLambion/SwiftDux/Guides/Getting Started.md

 )
 ```

-## Composing Reducers, Actions, and Middleware
+## Composing Reducers, Middleware, and Actions
 You may compose a set of reducers, actions, or middleware into an ordered chain using the '+' operator.

 ```swift